Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 1. The incoming leads stage

-Goal: Get the reader interacting with the bot
+Goal: Get the reader to interact with the bot.

-When the reader clicked the button on the landing page to open the chat with the salesbot, a lead was created inside of Kommo.
+When the reader clicks the button on the landing page to open the chat with the salesbot, a lead is created inside Kommo.

-Because messenger apps such as Facebook are very strict about sending messages, Salesbot was set up to ask a question and get some initial engagement.
+Because messenger apps such as Facebook are very strict about sending messages, Salesbot was set up to ask questions and get some initial engagement.
 Once the potential reader answered, they were sent to the next stage.

 2. The download stage